 In our first four weeks of the series, we’ll set the stage by defining what affordable housing is and who is impacted.
 Ivan Marchena, NUS’19 Leader, will introduce us to the cause.
 Molly Rennie and Blair Schleicher Wilson will talk about their work with the ALICE (Asset Limited, Income Constrained, Employed) Project.
 Catherine Barreda will speak to how the affordable housing cause impacts communities and populations differently.
-Finally, we’ll hear from representatives from our most popular build partner, Habitat for Humanity, about how they work within the traditional Habitat framework to meet their communities’ specific needs.
+Finally, we’ll hear from representatives from our most popular build partners, Habitat for Humanity affiliates, about how they work within their specific frameworks to meet their communities’ specific needs.

 Why We Ride: an Introduction to Affordable Housing

 What is Affordable Housing and Who is it For?

 Moving into July, we’ll take a short break from affordable housing to hear from the Executive Director of TextLess Live More about their campaign to end distracted driving along with igniting a cultural shift towards a society less dependent on interaction with devices.
 From there we’ll transition back to housing, where Angela McIver will discuss the historical significance of the Fair Housing Act, redlining, and how racial segregation continues to impact communities through the achievement gap, wealth gap, and over-policing.
 Later in the month, we’ll hear about the unique challenges that individuals in rural America face when searching for affordable housing.
 Finally, Ethan Mascoop will discuss the relationship between housing and public health and the impact of unstable housing in the mitigating the effects COVID-19.

 GetLiving: How to Live More in a Distracting World